h4rvey-g/Notes-blog/docs/USMLE/Neurology/Oculomotor nerve palsy (III).md

 The basilar segment is the only region where the oculomotor nerve is not accompanied by other cranial nerves.
 ### Cause
 - Aneurysm of the posterior communicating artery
-### Clinical features
+	- Clinical features
 		- Headache
 		- Paralytic squint
 		- Pupillary involvement: nonreactive, dilated pupil (blown pupil)
->[!tip]
-><span style="background:rgba(240, 200, 0, 0.2)">Parasympathetic fibers of CN III are located superficially and motor fibers are located centrally.
-Parasympathetic fibers are more susceptible to compressive lesions (e.g., uncal herniation, aneurysm of the posterior communicating artery).
-Motor fibers are more susceptible to ischemia (e.g., [[../MSK/Vasculitides|vasculitis]], [[../Endocrine/Diabetes mellitus|diabetes]], atherosclerosis).</span>
+- Transtentorial herniation (uncal herniation)
+	- Clinical features
+		- Abducens nerve palsy
+			- CN VI is the first cranial nerve to be affected by an elevated ICP.
+		- Features of elevated intracranial pressure (e.g., coma, blown pupil)
+		- Hutchinson pupil

 ---
 # Pathophysiology